CONTENTS

 Coat the meat and the vegetables with flour.
 You can do this either in the pan or on a plate.
 Turn up the heat in the pan, add the meat, vegetables and bouquet garni, and bring the liquid to a boil.

 If this is in the casserole dish you plan on using in the oven, simply add the lid and transfer.
-If using a separate pan, add all of this to your oven pot and place in the oven.
+If using a separate pan, add all of this to your oven pot and place it in the oven.

 Cook for two hours.

 Cook’s tip: At the halfway mark, check how the sauce is going.
 If the sauce looks a little dry, I often add some beef stock to it.
-Whilst this isn’t traditional, I like there to be plenty of sauce and adding a bit of extra stock in won’t hurt it at all.
+While this isn’t traditional, I like there to be plenty of sauce and adding a bit of extra stock in it won’t hurt it at all.

 To finish, heat the remaining butter in a clean frying pan and cook the bacon and the French shallots for around 10 minutes.
 The French shallots should be softened but not brown.

-Add all of this to the pot in the oven and cook for another 15-30 minutes, until the French shallots are cooked.
+Add the mushrooms and cook for several minutes, stirring along the way.
+Add all of this to the pot in the oven and cook for another 15-30 minutes until the French shallots are cooked.

 Before serving, remove the bouquet garni.
-It’s not exactly the prettiest looking meal and trying to find a way to plate it so that it looks good is not an easy task.
+It’s not exactly the prettiest-looking meal and trying to find a way to plate it so that it looks good is not an easy task.
 Rest assured, the end result is incredibly tasty and full of flavour.

 My best tip is definitely not to rush it.
 Let the flavours take time to develop and you will be rewarded.